 Obviously, I was completely blindsided.
 I never had any reason to suspect anything like this.
 For days, I was unable to think, eat, or breathe without difficulty.
 I walked around in a haze, unable to even respond to questions.
 My whole life shattered around and inside me, leaving a shell to survive my life.

 And just when I started to get myself together, to think that maybe a day would come when I would be able to breathe, the media ran story after story after story about the situation.
 I watched my husband’s face pop up on my computer screen, my tv…. and I saw the eyes of a stranger.
-A local news station posted the article to their Facebook page with the status, “Mr. Gross lives up to his name.”
-(Don’t get me started on how unprofessional that is…) Our local newspaper and a local website went so far as to list an approximation of our new address – leading to a neighbor confronting my step-dad and demanding answers on behalf of “all the neighbors.”
+A local news station posted the article to their Facebook page with a tasteless joke as a headline.
+Our local newspaper and a local website went so far as to list an approximation of our new address – leading to a neighbor confronting my step-dad and demanding answers on behalf of “all the neighbors.”

 Meanwhile, shell-shocked, I attempted to sort through my feelings.
 Even now, when people ask how I feel about him, I tell them: I feel everything.
 I love him.
 I hate him.
 I want to save him.
 I want to ruin him.
 I miss him.
 I hate myself for missing him.
 The truth is that there is not a single emotion I have not felt in the past two months.